timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - At the beginning of this video, while serving as the ALTR, I am standing between the Deus and bleachers while observing the game and taking notes.
         - Jam 7 of the 2nd period ends, and, off-camera, the rear OPR approaches me to indicate they need temporary relief from the game.
-        - Just before jam 8 starts, I position myself near the jammer line to serve as the rear OPR.
+        - Just before jam 8 starts, I position myself near the Jammer Line to serve as the rear OPR.

     === "Outcome :material-cursor-default-click:"